Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Discussion of the general condition for a conserved Noether current

-With this equation involving a vanishing \emph{partial} derivative of the Noether current $\tilde{j}_{\mathrm{N}}$, it establishes a proper (local) conservation law.
+With this equation involving a vanishing \emph{partial} derivative of the Noether current $\tilde{j}_{\mathrm{N}}^{\,\mu}$, it establishes a proper (local) conservation law.
 Yet, the field equations emerging from Eq.~(\ref{eq:gen-conn-infini1}) will turn out to be tensor equations and thus hold invariantly in any reference frame.
+As $h^{\beta}(x)$ is supposed to be an arbitrary function of $x$, Eq.~(\ref{eq:gen-conn-infini1}) has $4+16+40+80=140$ independent coefficients and thus defines a finite-dimensional subgroup of the infinite-dimensional diffeomorphism group.
+We note that in this description the torsion degrees of freedom do not emerge from separate dynamical quantities but are implicitly contained in the additional freedom of the Riemann-Cartan tensor, which is constructed on the basis of the $64$ non-symmetric connection coefficients $\gamma\indices{^{\eta}_{\alpha\beta}}$.
+In contrast, the Riemann tensor of Einstein's general relativity emerges from the $40$ connection coefficients---referred to as Christoffel symbols---that are symmetric in their lower index pair.

-As $h^{\beta}(x)$ is supposed to be an arbitrary function of $x$, Eq.~(\ref{eq:gen-conn-infini1}) entails four separate conditions for each order of derivatives of $h^{\beta}(x)$.
-These will be worked out in the following sections.
+The four separate conditions for each order of derivatives of $h^{\beta}(x)$ will be worked out in the following sections.